Kai Leung

 Nila Rajagopal

-Conductor, Sehnsucht
+Conductor, Frisson

 Hailing from Ottawa, ON, Nila Rajagopal has quickly established herself as a promising choral conductor.
 She is currently enrolled in the Master’s program in Choral Conducting at McGill University under the tutelage of Dr. Jean-Sébastien Vallée and previously studied voice and music education at the University of Toronto.